Pre-K Printable Fun

 You don't need to buy a lot of things, or spend a lot of money to educate your child.
 Everyday activities can become amazing learning opportunities.

-If you are looking for some ideas about what to teach your child-I recommend you search the internet for your states "Early learning childhood developmental guidelines" .These guidelines serve as a roadmap.
+If you are looking for some ideas about what to teach your child-I recommend you search the internet for your states "Early learning childhood developmental guidelines" or call your local school district to see if they have a Kindergarten readiness list.These guidelines serve as a roadmap.
 They outline developmentally appropriate skills that your child should be working towards mastering.

 Here at Pre-K Printable Fun, we've developed our own free early learning standards checklist.
 This checklist contains some of the outcomes you can expect your preschooler to work towards mastering if you are a club member or customer who is using our activities.